TABLE OF CONTENTS

 When you look at the CUDA render times, an RTX 3060 is no match for the GTX 1080 Ti.

-However, add Optix into the equation, and suddenly the GeForce RTX 3060 now obliterates the once-mighty GTX 1080 Ti with nearly half the render time!
-You’ll find a similar story unfolding across the board when it comes to CUDA vs. Optix here.
+However, add Optix into the equation, and suddenly the GeForce RTX 3060 now obliterates the once-mighty GTX 1080 Ti by cutting render times in half!

 Even we at CGDirector, have always exclusively recommended Nvidia graphics cards for all GPU-heavy Pro workloads.